ESL Activities

 Halloween ESL Lesson Plans

-If you’re super busy then a real life-saver can be lesson plans that are ready to go and which you can just print off and use.
+If you’re super busy then a real life-saver can be Halloween lesson plans that are ready to go and that you can just print off and use.
 Why reinvent the wheel when another teacher has already done the hard work for you, right?
-With that in mind, here are my top recommendations for a ESL Halloween Lesson Plans:
+With that in mind, here are my top recommendations for ESL Halloween lesson plans:

 ESL Library